dosbox-staging/dosbox-staging/BUILD.md

 ## Make a build with the built-in debugger

-On Linux, BSD, macOS, or MSYS2: install the `ncurses` development library with headers included (as opposed to the bare library), and then:
+On Linux, BSD, macOS, or MSYS2:

 ``` shell
 # setup the default debugger